ArhanChaudhary/qter/README.md

 # Design

 Much of qter is heavily based on group theory, compiler theory, and programming language theory.
-We will only provide a basic overview of these concepts to make our design principles and the rest of this document as accessible as possible.
+We will only provide a simplified overview of these concepts to make our design principles and the rest of this document as accessible as possible.

 ## Computer architecture